taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 > In Figure 3, (b) and (c) appear to be identical.
 > Please clarify if this is intended.

-The two figures (Figure 3 (b) and (c) in the first manuscript) showed the placement before and after the circular microphone array is rotated and are not identical.
+The two figures (Figure 3 (b) and (c) in the first manuscript) showed the placement before and after the rotation of the circular microphone array.
+Therefore, the microphone positions in the figures are different.
-As pointed out, however, we acknowledge that the two figures are confusing.
+However, we agree these figures are similar and confusing.
-We have removed the two figures and added a new figure (Figure 4 (b) in the revised manuscript) to show the rotation more clearly.
+Then, we merged the two figures into a new figure (Figure 4 (b) in the revised manuscript) to show the rotation more clearly.

 > Please also clarify what the numbers refer to next to the square outlining the CMA i.e. 3.025, 3.000 and 2.975 in the vertical direction and the 3 numbers in the horizontal direction.

-The numbers in the figure represent the coordinates of the center of the circular microphone array in meters.
+Those numbers in the figure represent the tick labels around the center of the circular microphone array in meters.
-However, because we felt that this would complicate the figure and hinder understanding, we removed the numbers from the figure.
+However, we agreed that this would complicate the figure and hinder understanding.
-Instead, we added their explanation in the caption of Figure 4(b).
+Then, we removed the numbers from the figure and added their explanation in the caption of Figure 4(b).

 > From results in Figures 4 and 5 it appears that the performance when using a forgetting factor of 0.9 are quite similar for each method.

 Thank you for your helpful comment.
-In online AuxIVA, setting the forgetting factor $\alpha$ to a smaller value results in faster convergence and tracking of the microphone array rotation but tends to limit the separation performance.
+In online AuxIVA, setting the forgetting factor $\alpha$ to a smaller value results in faster convergence of the demixing matrices and quicker adaptation to the rotation of the microphone array.
-Because a smaller $\alpha$ reduces the contribution of past data.
+However, the influence of older data diminishes more rapidly, and the equivalent length of data being processed is shortened, which can degrade the separation performance.
-We believe that each method performs similarly in this case because the separation performance of all methods is immediately saturated.
+We believe each method performs similarly because the separation performance of all methods becomes immediately saturated in this case.
-We have added an explanation for that in Section 5.2 (Page 15 in the revised manuscript).
+We have added an explanation for this in Section 5.2 (Page 15 of the revised manuscript).

 > Please clarify this and also if the error bars, which appear overlapping, represent confidence intervals or some other quantity.